renoirb/Wordpress-RSVP-Plugin/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.9 (in development) =

+**DONE**
+* Tested the against WordPress 4.0
+* Guests are also WordPress users with built-in "Subscriber" role
+* Upon successful code entry, the Guest becomes a WordPress user
+* Capability to make the site usable exclusively to WordPress users and Guests

+**CURRENT**
+* Multi lingual

 = 1.8.8 =
 * Fixed a bug with storing answers to custom questions, was using a comma but that interferred with how some answers were written.
 Will require saving questions again.